schwartzberg/ConsoleDraw/readme.md

 Unit Testing:
-There are DrawingCommands.cs for the 4 commands, and the DrawingCommandValidator.cs I unit tested DrawingCommandValidator.cs  Õ would likewise do so for the DrawingCommand class, i used though the Console a lot in the DrawingCommand class, and would have to refactor it a lot with IConsoleManager or something like that that I would then inject in the DrawingCommand constructor.
+There are DrawingCommands.cs for the 4 commands, and the DrawingCommandValidator.cs I unit tested DrawingCommandValidator.cs  √ç would likewise do so for the DrawingCommand class, i used though the Console a lot in the DrawingCommand class, and would have to refactor it a lot with IConsoleManager or something like that that I would then inject in the DrawingCommand constructor.
 But since I did similiar for the DrawingCommandValidator, I hope the coverage (at least for this exercise) would suffice with mostly testing the Validator.